 The Executive Master of Public Service and Administration Program is a rigorous 39 graduate credit hour, non-thesis executive degree program offered online with a total of two required weeks in residence at Texas A&M University in College Station.

 High Impact.
 Endless Possibilities.
 The executive program delivers high-quality and high-impact coursework for individuals who continue to pursue their full-time professional careers while further developing in-depth, advanced skills in public service leadership, decision making, and critical investigative and evaluative methods within the public sector.
-Degree program applicants must have at least five full-time years of experience in public service.
-Three years of public service experience at the middle to upper level is required.
+Degree program applicants must have at least five full-time years of cumulative experience in public service.
+Three years of experience at the middle to upper level is required.

 A Natural Fit to Your Schedule.
 Leverage your time to the maximum with online classes.
 Online classes are held in fifteen-week fall and spring sessions, and ten week summer sessions.
 Two one-week residencies required.
 They typically occur in the summer for residency one (PSAA 601) and residency two (PSAA 675).
 There is also a week-in-residence offered in the fall semester for residency two only (PSAA 675).